 , where celebrities get so bizarre that we stop being surprised about their latest escapades.

-- One thing that certainly helped Clinton was the fact that Newt Gingrich and the Republican opposition appointed attorney Ken Starr, who was investigating Clinton's involvement in the Whitewater scandal and the suicide of Vince Foster, as their personal dirt digger on Clinton; or, in other words, discover something scandalous about him that could cause him to lose most of his support so the Republicans can take the presidency.
+- One thing that certainly helped Clinton was how Newt Gingrich and the Republican opposition used appointed attorney Ken Starr, who was investigating Clinton's involvement in the Whitewater scandal and the suicide of Vince Foster, as their personal dirt digger on Clinton; or, in other words they hoped Starr would discover something scandalous about him that could cause him to lose most of his support so the Republicans can take the presidency.
 Starr would uncover something that could potentially be controversial and Gingrich would manufacture a controversy around it in hopes of eroding Clinton's political support; the Lewinsky scandal was no exception.
-That is what saved Clinton's public popularity during his impeachment: he pointed out the aforementioned fact and portrayed Gingrich as a Corrupt Politician who was trying to undermine the presidency for his own political gain.
+That is what saved Clinton's public popularity during his impeachment: he pointed out the aforementioned "fact" and portrayed Gingrich as a Corrupt Politician who was trying to undermine the presidency for his own political gain.
 It worked, and thus the only political consequence of the Lewinsky scandal was that the Republicans lost a number of seats in the 1998 midterm elections which lead to Gingrich being forced out of power by his own party in 1999.
 Amusingly, Gingrich himself was involved in an affair at the time which eventually resulted in Gringrich's marriage ending, with Gingrich marrying his mistress and was another factor in his loss of power; HIS political career never recovered.

 - Ronald Reagan, earning the nickname "Teflon Ron" because of how the numerous political scandals that surfaced during his presidency never affected his popularity.
-The most famous example has to be the Iran-Contra affair, involving the executive branch funneling money and weapons to not one but two groups which were enemies of the United States.
+The most famous example has to be the Iran-Contra affair, involving the executive branch allegedly funneling money and weapons to not one but two groups which were enemies of the United States.
 Any other president would have undoubtedly been impeached and thrown out of office over such a scandal, especially if they were already unpopular to begin with.
 However, despite the affair being one of the biggest political scandals in recent history, and possibly in the entire history of the United States, all Reagan had to do was make a television address apologizing to the nation and he was off scot-free.
-He would leave office with an approval rating above 50%, his vice president George HW Bush would be decisively elected to succeed him, and today he is a Republican icon who is considered to be one of the greatest presidents in history.
+He would leave office with an approval rating above 50%, his vice president George H.W.
+Bush would be decisively elected to succeed him, and today he is a Republican icon who is considered to be one of the greatest presidents in history.
 Having Oliver North take the fall for the whole ordeal certainly helped; of course, Col. North himself eventually had all charges against him dismissed, too.

 - A definite example would have to be Black Metal.
 People like Varg Vikernes have had their images boosted (in the minds of fans) thanks to convictions of arson and murder.